jlab-hep/localdb-docs/docs/qcflow/scanconsole.md

 Check the test results [http://127.0.0.1:5000/localdb/scan](http://127.0.0.1:5000/localdb/scan) or http://IPADRESS:5000/localdb/scan.<br>

-We are also developing the script to run these scan at once.<br>
+We are also developing a SW to run these scan at once.<br>
 Scan Operator repo ([https://gitlab.cern.ch/YARR/utilities/scan-operator](https://gitlab.cern.ch/YARR/utilities/scan-operator))

 After uploading scans results for Full Electrical Test, select scans and register as a QC-test result.